• Menu

 Mention that you want a disconnected look and ask for an undercut to get this precise haircut.

-A shape up is a type of haircut inspired from the 80’s which uses the clippers to define and contour the edges of the haircut.
+A shape-up is a type of haircut inspired by the ’80s which uses clippers to define and contour the edges of the haircut.
 They generally alter the natural contour to create a better, more geometrical look.

 Source